 Employers need to take extra precautions when addressing issues related to the pandemic, and they need to be mindful of instances of harassment, intimidation, and discrimination in the workplace.
 Employers are limited to the information and questions they can ask employees.

-Below are workplace discriminations that are prohibited in the workplace, even during the current health crisis:
+Below are types of workplace discrimination that are prohibited in the workplace, even during the current health crisis:

 - Age discrimination